Last Updated: September 3, 2022

-Fraud occurs when scammers hack your Google voice account through your phone number.
+Fraud occurs when scammers hack your Google Voice account through your phone number.
 Google sends out six-digit codes to verify identities, and if a hacker gets ahold of it, they can take control of your account.
-There are several reasons why someone might partake in the Google voice code scam; many use other accounts to successfully place calls under a different persona, which leads to identity theft.
+There are several reasons why someone might partake in the Google Voice code scam; many use other accounts to successfully place calls under a different persona, a common sign of catfishing, and often leads to identity theft.
 They also perform illegal or fraudulent activity by making questionable phone calls.

 While you may think that hackers only want access to accounts owned by rich people, that is not necessarily the case.
 Taking control of regular accounts is more common.
 This is because criminals only need a code to gain control, and a lot of people give it away naively without thinking twice about the repercussions.